-It’s almost Thanksgiving, which means tables filled with turkey, stuffing, mashed potatoes with gravy, cranberries and pumpkin pie.
+It’s the holiday season, which means tables filled with turkey, stuffing, ham, mashed potatoes with gravy, cranberries and pumpkin pie.
 Oh, and let’s not forget heaping sides of criticism, cattiness and unresolved conflict.
 Hail, hail; the dysfunctional gang’s all here!

 I know what it is to be haunted by the Ghost of Holidays Past.
-I’ve washed down my Thanksgiving turkey with salty tears.
-I’ve (more…)
+I’ve washed down my Thanksgiving turkey with salty (more…)

 We broken humans often get ourselves into a fix-it mentality.
 When our personal or professional lives are a mess, we try to find a quick fix that we can apply so we can move on.
 When those fixes fail, we come to find out that the problem is—gasp!—us, and there’s no quick fix for that.

 So then we focus on fixing those (more…)